KhoiNguyenLeQuang/aptitude-test-prediction-model/README.md

 in, `DiagnosisReport` out) are stable extension points — build your own layers on top.

-## Contributing

-Issues and PRs welcome.
-Good first contributions: additional exam types and skill taxonomies, translations of rule text, and more combo patterns (with a rationale for each — every rule in this engine should be defensible to a teacher).

 ## License

 MIT — see `LICENSE`.